 How Much Does a Business Analyst Earn?

-According to Indeed, a business analyst’s base salary in the United States is around $76,000 per year for those with around one to two years of experience.
+, a business analyst’s base salary in the United States is around $76,000 per year for those with around one to two years of experience.
 A business analyst’s compensation can go as high as $85,000 for those with over 10 years of experience.

 Business Analyst Roles in Project Management